ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ```shell
 make configure-os-backup
 ```
-Minio S3 server running in `node1` will be used as backup backend.
+Minio S3 server VM, `s3`, hosted in Public Cloud (Oracle Cloud Infrastructure), will be used as backup backend.

 {{site.data.alerts.note}}